KatherineMichel/portfolio/doc/favorite-conference-photos.md

 Standing ovation for organizers during the final remarks... one of many standing ovations over the years.
 Always a nice feeling.
 Photo credit: Bartek Pawlik (https://bartpawlik.format.com/)

 ![](favorite-conference-photos/djangocon-us-2023-me-and-deb.jpg)
-Me and Deb Nicholson, PSF Executive Director...
+Me and Deb Nicholson, new PSF Executive Director...
 I met Deb unexpectedly at the pre-conference Django Social.
 It was a pleasure to get the chance to hang out with her throughout the week!
 I hope to do it again soon.

 ![](favorite-conference-photos/djangocon-us-2023-me-and-abigail.jpg)
 Me and Abigail Mesrenyame Dogbe.
 She is bringing open source to Ghana in a big way.